mauricesvp/pancake/README.md

     python pancake/run.py
   ```

-**For more information on basic Poetry usage of refer to: https://python-poetry.org/docs/basic-usage/**
+**For more information on basic Poetry usage refer to: https://python-poetry.org/docs/basic-usage/**

 #### Troubleshoot